 Students survey the basic behavioral science research and thinking as applied to human interaction in groups.
-This includes such topics as group formation, phases, and structure, types and uses of groups, group communication, group conflict resolution, and methods of group leadership.
+This includes such topics as group formation, phases, structure, types and uses of groups, group communication, group conflict resolution, and methods of group leadership.

-PSYC 420 Research Methods in Psychology (3)
+PSYC 420 Research and Statistical Methods (3)

 Students explore some of the basic problems related to research in psychology.
 The emphasis is on the application of the scientific method to the field of psychology.
 The importance of experimental design in applied research is also emphasized.
-Meets the general studies upperdivision writing intensive course requirement.
+Meets the general studies upper-division writing intensive course requirement.
 Prerequisite: PSYC 350